 Domestic lodging maximums vary by location.

 To avoid paying lodging tax outside the state of Wisconsin, please see UW TravelWIse to see if the University has a tax exemption agreement with the state you are traveling to.
-Use the following navigation: Before You Go > Travel Process Guidelines > Sales Tax Exemption > Obtaining Sales Tax Exemption from Other States.
+Use the following navigation: Before You Go > Travel Process Standards > Sales Tax Exemption > Obtaining Sales Tax Exemption from Other States.

 Foreign lodging maximums vary by location.